 - Ph.D.: minimum $18,000 per year

 We encourage you to apply for additional funding through external scholarships (SSHRC, OGS, etc.).
-Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (masters) or $7,500 (doctoral) top-up award by Queen’s.
+Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (masters) or $7,500 (PhD - will be increased to $10,000 for the 2016/17 academic year) top-up award by Queen’s.

 M.A.: Honours B.A. in Art History or a related discipline, minimum B+ average, A- average preferred.
 We consider your average over all four years.